pkumar26/demok8s/README.md

 >you need this (giveSecretaName) for k8s deployments.

-## Ready AKS cluster for HELM deployments
+## Prepare AKS cluster for HELM deployments
+---
 **Install Helm & verify that Tiller is up & running successfully**

     helm init